 P183's street art - raw eye-catching stuff - has drawn the Banksy comparisons for obvious reasons.
 In the Moscow area his mural-style graffiti turns up on median dividers, walls, even on bridges.
 He has also undertaken some fairly ambitious mixed media installations.

 P183 and Banksy have their own distinctive styles.
-Wit and message are neatly combined in some of Banksy's best work.
+Wit and message are brilliantly fused in some of Banksy's best work.
 The humor doesn't detract from the power of the message.
 P183 also sends a strong message.
-There is a visceral, dramatic quality to some of his work.
+There is a visceral, dramatic power to some of his best work.
 It will be interesting to see where he takes it.

 Check out the video beneath with more of P183's work to accompanying beats.